 - The history of domestic violence, if any.

-- The safety of the child and the safety of either parent from physical abuse by the other parent.
+- The children's safety and the protection of either parent from physical abuse by the other parent.

-- The preference of the child when he or she is of sufficient age and capacity to reason to form an intelligent decision.
+- The children's preference is when they are of sufficient age and capacity to reason to form an intelligent decision.

-- The stability of the home environment offered.
+- The stability of the home environment is offered.

-- The quality and continuity of the child’s education.
+- The quality and continuity of the children's education.

 - The fitness of the parents.

-- The extent and quality of the time spent with the child prior to or after the separation.
+- The extent and quality of the time spent with the child before or after the separation.

 - The age and number of the children.